 Porcelain-Fused-to-Metal (PFM) Crowns ($800 – $1,500)

-Ultimately, determining how much does a dental crown cost is essential for making informed decisions regarding your dental health.
+Ultimately, determining how much a dental crown costs is essential for making informed decisions regarding your dental health.

 Zirconia Crowns ($1,000 – $3,000)